cs160-berkeley/prog02b-fa18-zzyyzzzzy/README.md

-# prog02b-fa18-zzyyzzzzy
+# Represent!
-prog02b-fa18-zzyyzzzzy created by GitHub Classroom

-Name: Zuojun Zheng

-Submission Time on bCourse: Oct 6 at 3:06am

-Note:
-1, I would like to use one of my slip days to get the extra 5 bonuses point for the project.
-2, My apk file is under this path "NewRepresnet/app/build/outputs/apk/debug/" Thank you very much!!!

-Here is the link to my youtube vedio:https://youtu.be/ehFNNfSSY1c
+Here is the link to my youtube vedio for quick demonstration:https://youtu.be/ehFNNfSSY1c

-Description:
+Use cases:
 Case 1:
 When a user enters a zip code and click find:
   (1)the app will search members of the Congress and display